 The Water Quality Protection Standard for naturally occurring waste constituents consists of the COCs, the concentration limits, and the point of compliance and all monitoring points.
-Any proposed changes to the Water Quality Protection Standard other than annual update of the concentration limits shall be submitted in a report for review and approval.
+The Water Quality Protection Standard shall be reviewed every five years and submitted for concurrence of the Regional Water Board staff.